Alimir/wp-ulike/readme.txt

 == Changelog ==

 = 5.1.1 =
-* Added: **Redesigned Statistics dashboard** — open **WP ULike → Statistics** for a cleaner home screen with your key numbers up front.
+* Added: **Statistics dashboard**.
+Open **WP ULike → Statistics** for a home screen with your key numbers up front.
-* Added: **Overview** — see total engagement, today’s activity, and how this week compares to last week.
+* Added: **Overview**.
+See total engagement, today's activity, and how this week compares to last week.
-* Added: **Growth tips** — short suggestions based on your data (momentum, milestones, and helpful nudges as your site grows).
+* Added: **Growth tips**.
+Short suggestions based on your data (momentum, milestones, and helpful nudges as your site grows).
-* Added: **Engagement reports** — charts and top-content lists for posts, comments, and other content types you use.
+* Added: **Engagement reports**.
+Charts and top-content lists for posts, comments, and other content types you use.
-* Added: **When to publish** — peak hours and time windows so you can see when people vote most.
+* Added: **When to publish**.
+Peak hours and time windows so you can see when people vote most.
-* Added: **Top countries preview** — your top 3 countries with voter counts and growth, right on Overview.
-* Added: **Logs** — browse and manage vote history by content type.
+* Added: **Logs**.
+Browse and manage vote history by content type.
-* Added: **Dashboard settings** — turn announcement popups on or off, pick light/dark mode, and adjust sidebar options.
+* Added: **Dashboard settings**.
+Turn announcement popups on or off, pick light/dark mode, and adjust sidebar options.
-* Added: **Focus mode** — hide the WordPress admin chrome for a distraction-free stats view.
+* Added: **Focus mode**.
+Hide the WordPress admin chrome for a distraction-free stats view.
 * Improved: Faster, smoother navigation between Overview, reports, and logs.
 * Improved: Clearer empty states and more reliable vote counts.
 * Fixed: Several minor admin issues.